kg980/kg980/README.md

 - Latest hobby: 3d modelling, rigging & animating models

 ### Actively ongoing...
 - 🔭 My current passion project: solo game development!
 Primarily using C# with Unity engine & GDScript with Godot.
 This comes with some super fun challenges, balancing good programming design principals with scope creep and prototyping time constraints.
 Laying strong foundations with extensible, re-usable code which allows me to connect many small problems into one maintainable system.
+- 🌱 SQL Data Warehouse project - Developing an ETL pipeline to ingest data from a source and transform it into business-ready views using SQL, SQL Server and SQL Management Studio
 - 🌱 Learning how to use Jenkins and Docker for Infrastructure Automation, dabbling in a bit of Kubernetes!

 ### Past Projects